Want the perfect workout program?Take Quiz

 Instead of having one day specifically dedicated to training the core, we will train them through the week.
 Your core already gets a really good workout from many of the other exercises so it’s hard to justify them needing their own specific day.

 Before talking about the actual exercises, we'll first just lay out the compound movement and then the accompanying body part that goes with it.
-This allows you to quickly see how the split is actually very similar to a traditional bro split with just tiny adjustments.
+This allows you to quickly see how this 5 day training split is actually very similar to a traditional bro split with just tiny adjustments.

 The compound lift is self-explanatory.
 However, when we get to the body part, we still want to instill some concepts when choosing exercises: